 California is the nation’s leader when it comes to solar energy, producing almost 30% of the country’s total solar power.
 California began promoting solar energy in 1976, much earlier than many other states.

 California solar panel cost

 There are also a variety of financing options to help make the transition to solar energy more affordable.
 You can buy your solar system outright, but many homeowners choose to finance it through a solar loan.
-You can also choose to lease your solar system or sign a solar power purchase agreement (PPA).
+You can also lease your solar system or sign a solar power purchase agreement (PPA).